Paul Kariya: 1994–98

 With his original NHL contract expiring in the off-season, Kariya and the Ducks struggled to agree on a new deal.
 As a result, Kariya sat out the first 32 games of the 1997–98 campaign.
 After making $2.1 million the previous season, he was reportedly asking for a three-year deal worth $27 million, while the Ducks countered with five-year, $25 million and seven-year, $49 million contracts.
 Both sides eventually agreed on a two-year, $14 million deal in December 1997.
 While the initial year of the contract paid Kariya a pro-rated salary of $5.5 million (it was also agreed in contract negotiations that Kariya would donate $2 million of his first year's salary to Orange County charities), the second year of the contract paid him $8.5 million, making him the second-highest-paid player in NHL history (behind Mario Lemieux's $11 million salary in 1996–97).
 During his absence from the Ducks, Kariya trained with the Canadian national team in preparation for the 1998 Winter Olympics in Nagano, Japan.
 Due to the contract impasse, he missed an opportunity to play in Japan, as the Mighty Ducks opened the season with a two-game series against the Vancouver Canucks in Tokyo, an effort on the NHL's part to attract attention to the sport ahead of the Olympics.
 In his first game back, he recorded two goals and two assists.
 During the second period of the contest, he took a team record seven shots on goal.

 With several weeks remaining until the start of the Olympics, Kariya suffered another concussion after receiving a cross-check to the face from Chicago Blackhawks defenceman Gary Suter during a game on February 1, 1998.
-Kariya had scored a goal and was standing still at the side of the Blackhawks' net when Suter hit him.
-As a result, the Blackhawks defenceman received a four-game suspension from the NHL.
+Kariya had scored a goal and was celebrating a goal at the side of the Blackhawks' net when Suter hit him.
+The NHL gave Suter a four-game suspension that carried through the Olympic tournament, but the IIHF allowed him to play, a decision that incensed Canadian officials and resulted in Suter receiving a death threat from an angry Canadian fan.
 There was wide speculation in the media that the incident was an intentional effort to keep Kariya from playing for Canada at the Olympics; Suter and teammate Chris Chelios were both members of the United States' national team.
 In the past, Suter was also accused of intentionally injuring Wayne Gretzky during a game between Canada and the United States in the 1991 Canada Cup.
 Canada general manager Bobby Clarke called the hit a "cheap shot" and publicly echoed the sentiment that Suter wanted to eliminate Kariya from Olympic play.
 While Kariya was initially expected to recover in time for the Olympics, the injury (his fourth concussion in three years) ultimately sidelined him from the competition, as well as the remaining three months of NHL play.
 Limited to 22 games in 1997–98, Kariya recorded 17 goals and 31 points.